Take a look around Puddle Duck Cottage, a luxurious home from home in Shropshire’s beautiful Ironbridge Gorge.

 Puddle Duck Cottage and Duckling Cottage

-Driving through the roads down to Ironbridge feels like driving back in time, to a time when life was lived at a slower pace.
+Driving through the roads down to Ironbridge feels like driving back in time, to when life was lived at a slower pace.

 We were lucky to have good weather when we stayed at Puddle Duck Cottage.
 And as we drove through Ironbridge and out towards Jackfield, I could feel the tension lifting from my shoulders.